 Ego is, in short, in charge of dealing with, understanding, and processing reality.

 Superego is the “moral compass” that guides a lot of the decisions made by Ego.

 According to Freud, these three are supposed to work together to create a well-rounded personality suited to existing harmoniously with other individuals in society.

 But apart from external functioning, these three, when combined, also have a major effect on our self-perception, which Tim Gallwey accurately captured in his Inner Game coaching.

 Gallwey suggests that the Ego (which he calls Self 1) is constantly criticizing, worrying, judging, fearing, regretting, and doubting our own abilities.

-This affects the functioning and natural capabilities of Self 2, which is the doer.
+As per our expertise, this affects the functioning and natural capabilities of Self 2, which is the doer.